nader2560/react-redux-firebase/docs/firestore.md

 # Firestore

 The Firestore integration is build on [`redux-firestore`](https://github.com/prescottprue/redux-firestore).
-Auth, Storage, and RTDB interactions still go on within `react-redux-firebase`, while `redux-firestore` handles attaching listeners and updating state for Firestore.
+Auth, Storage, and RTDB interactions still go on within `react-redux-firebase-immutable`, while `redux-firestore` handles attaching listeners and updating state for Firestore.

-To begin using Firestore with `react-redux-firebase`, make sure you have the following:
+To begin using Firestore with `react-redux-firebase-immutable`, make sure you have the following:
-* `v2.0.0` or higher of `react-redux-firebase`
+* `v2.0.0` or higher of `react-redux-firebase-immutable`
 * Install `redux-firestore` in your project using `npm i --save redux-firestore@latest`
 * `firestore` imported with `import 'firebase/firestore'`
 * `firestore` initialize with `firebase.firestore()`